 The Outdoor Academy cannot take students to religious services while they are in school due to our supervision needs and our program calendar.
 We encourage and support our students coming from faith backgrounds to seek out options to continue (or to develop) a personal faith practice outside of a formal service setting.
 Additionally, The Outdoor Academy is unable to assure you that we can facilitate your observance of religious holidays.
-More than likely our classes and expeditions will proceed as usual during religious holiday periods.
-On the other hand, we welcome diverse religious beliefs and we will respectfully consider requests for recognition of those beliefs within our semester calendar.
+However, we welcome diverse religious beliefs and we will consider all requests for recognition of those beliefs within our semester calendar and programming.